ImNightRiderr/White/TERM_OF_SERVICE.md

    NightRiderr_ può aggiornare questi ToS in qualsiasi momento; continuando a usare White.exe, l’utente ne accetta le nuove versioni.

 ⚠️ **Se non sei d’accordo con questi Termini di Servizio, non scaricare né utilizzare White.exe.**

+# ENGLISH

+## Terms of Service (ToS)

+By downloading, installing, or using **White.exe**, the user agrees to the following terms:

+1. **License of Use**
+   White.exe is distributed under the **WHITE License**.
+You are allowed to use, copy, and freely redistribute the software, provided that the original author (NightRiderr_) is always credited. **Commercial distribution or resale is strictly prohibited.**

+2. **Disclaimer of Liability**
+   The developer **accepts no responsibility** for any direct, indirect, incidental, or consequential damage resulting from improper use of the software.

+3. **Third-Party Software**
+   White.exe may offer, via popup or direct link, the download of external tools.
+   - The developer **does not own**, **operate**, or is **not affiliated** with these tools or their websites.
+   - By downloading or accessing third-party tools, the user agrees to their respective **terms of service** and **privacy policies** (e.g., avenge.ac, echo.ac, paladin.ac, github.com, nirsoft.net, voidtools.com).

+4. **Reverse Engineering Prohibited**
+   Disassembling, decompiling, or reverse engineering White.exe is strictly forbidden, unless explicitly allowed by the WHITE License.

+5. **ToS Updates**
+   NightRiderr_ reserves the right to update these Terms of Service at any time.
+Continued use of White.exe implies acceptance of the updated terms.

+⚠️ **If you do not agree with these Terms of Service, do not download or use White.exe.**